 IMPORTANT: Never operate the unit without a suitable air filter in the return-air duct system.
 Always replace the filter with the same dimensional size and type as originally installed.
-See Table 1 for recommended filter sizes.
+(See Table 1 for recommended filter sizes.)

-Inspect air filter(s) at least once each month and replace (throwaway-type) or clean (cleanable-type) at least twice during each cooling season and twice during the heating season, or whenever the filter becomes clogged with dust and lint.
+Inspect air filter(s) at least once each month and replace (throwaway-type) or clean (cleanable-type) at least twice during each heating and cooling season or whenever the filter(s) becomes clogged with dust and/or lint.